 Awarded by GLOBAL NEW YORK "State Trade Expansion Program" Empire State Development Corporation, NYS, to Promote

 "Made in New York" products in DUBAI, UAE.

 ARTS ENVOY: U.S. Department of State, Washington, DC, June 2019: Department of Cultural Affairs: Teaching Art and Jewelry Workshops:

 Michele Benjamin is a New York-based Jewelry Designer and Artist who creates artistic jewelry in Sterling Silver, 18K Gold Vermeil, and 18K Gold Plated Collections.
 Her nature inspired and activist jewelry is associated with cultural institutions, the fashion industry, and social causes such as women's empowerment, animal conservation, sustainability and educating youth.

-In June, 2019, Michele Benjamin served as “Arts Envoy” on behalf of U.S. State Department, teaching jewelry, art and women’s entrepreneurship skills to promote Women's Empowerment in Cambodia, and to spread awareness on Animal Conservation in Laos.
+In June, 2019, Michele Benjamin served as “Arts Envoy” on behalf of U.S. State Department, teaching jewelry, art and women’s entrepreneurship skills to promote Women's Empowerment in Cambodia, and Wildlife Conservation in Laos.

 Her collections are offered in art galleries, cultural institutions, and boutiques in the U.S., and online nationally and internationally, including her iconic Bee design, as seen at the Whitney Museum of American Art, on the runway at New York Fashion Week (NYFW), and on Amazon.com.

 Michele Benjamin’s love of fine art and the natural environment inspire the concept and creation of her artistic life forms, including bees, butterflies, angelfish, hummingbirds, tortoises, dragonflies, starfish, seahorses, and more.